-Gaskets are used by various industries and for applications including piping and vehicle components.
-Rubber gasket materials are typically soft and flexible and chosen based on application requirements such as resistance to pressure, temperature and chemicals.
+Gaskets are used by various industries and for applications, including piping and vehicle components.
+Rubber gasket materials are typically soft and flexible and chosen based on application requirements such as resistance to pressure, temperature, and chemicals.
 Gaskets are made from various types of rubber but can also be manufactured using cork, felt, plant fibers, or other materials.
 Common types of gaskets include:

 - Flange Gaskets: Used to join two sections of pipe to prevent leaks.
 The two most common types of flange gaskets are ring-type and full-face.